La Masia, Barcelona’s famed youth academy, is one of the best places in the world to develop footballers.

 He left Barcelona for Manchester United, where he played sporadically over four years.
 A return to La Liga was what he needed and he was one of the key men that helped lowly Alavés reach the 2001 Uefa Cup final, only to sadly lose despite his 88th-minute equaliser.

 The flying wing-forward who made his name at Lazio initially started as one of Barcelona’s many talented young players.
 Impatience for a first-team chance saw him sign with Lazio before he was even eligible to play first-team games, but once he did debut he played with true verve.
-He joined Monaco but never really took his game to the next level.
+He joined Monaco but never really took his game to the next level, and a loan at Inter failed to rejuvenate him.

 Subscribe to Squawka’s Youtube channel here.